 - Loan programs available for those with credit challenges

-Our Home Equity Loans can unlock the cash in your home for whatever you need, offer a fixed interest rate with terms up to 10 years, and the interest may be tax deductible*.
+Our Home Equity Loans can unlock the cash in your home for whatever you need, offer a fixed interest rate with terms up to 10 years.
 Our Home Equity Loan features:

 - A fixed rate, one-time loan

 - Credit limits typically up to 90% of the value of your home, minus the outstanding mortgage balance